truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 Not only have prices been falling, but competitiveness has been increasing.
 In the past you could either attend the opera for $100 or buy a $20 opera CD.
 (Once upon a time, you couldn't even buy the CD).
 Today, you can browse innumerable $0-cost opera videos and mp3s, from numerous competing sources.
 But that's just half of it: in the past, opera had no competitors -- you had to listen to whatever the Maestro wanted to conduct.
 Now you can listen to any kind of music that you want.
 You can pause the music to start a Netflix series, and you can pause the Netflix series to play a videogame.
 The entire "entertainment" category is in cutthroat competition with itself.

 Not only are prices plummeting, but the rate at which they fall is accelerating.
 The newer technologies, such as DNA sequencing, have [fallen in cost at some of the fastest rates ever recorded in history](https://www.humanprogress.org/the-fastest-learning-curve-in-history/).
-Today, the market it overwhelmed with new products.
-We don't have enough time to even learn about all of the new stuff being provided to us.
+Today, the market is overwhelmed with new products.
+We don't even have enough time, to *learn* about all of the new stuff we might buy.

 All of this is very good for the consumer.
 We get more stuff.
 But --if it applies to P-- then it is quite bad for the SB-Optimists.